open/close all folders

 - Kind of related, though song lyrics can't normally be updated: the song "Hotel California" becomes even creepier as the time period implied by "We haven't had that spirit here since 1969" increases.
 And even more so when you listen to the full lyrics and realize that the eponymous hotel can be taken as an allegorical version of Hell.

-- You have Grampa Simpson, who will always be a World War II vet.
+- You have Grampa Simpson, who will always be a World War II vet, and Seymour Skinner, who will always be a Vietnam vet.
+By now, Skinner should be as old as Grampa was at the start of the show!

 - Montgomery Burns has Victorian-era memories that must make him absurdly old at this point.
 Burns' age is yet another case of Flanderization on the part of the Trope Namer.
 In the 1990 episode "Simpson and Delilah", Burns tells Homer that he's 81 years old, which would place his birth date in 1908 at the earliest.
 Burns's age was then exaggerated in later seasons; by the mid-'90s he was usually stated to be 104 years old.
 While this is of course an age that most people never reach, it's still not downright absurdly old.
 At that point in the series, flashbacks to Burns childhood were usually implied to take place in the late 1800's, which made sense since the episodes aired in the 1990's.
 The thing is though, that even in the episodes airing now in the 2010's, Burns still seems to be a child of the late 1800's.
 Since he also appears to be old enough to have vivid memories of the time, this would probably make him the oldest person in the world today.

-- One episode has him listing his birthplace as Pangea.
+- One episode, "The Seemingly Never-Ending Story", has him listing his birthplace as Pangea.